DS1TPT/ABF_Lang/README.md

 --disp-internal-vars: display values of internal variables
 --disp-subroutine-list: display list of subroutines in library
 ```
-Note: name is literally the name of file or subroutine. name must not be wrapped with string marker command '`'.
+Note1: name is literally the name of file or subroutine. name must not be wrapped with string marker command '`'.

+Note2: Compiled code will be saved to record file if recording feature is active.

 Syntax
 ---